itspriddle/snuggie/README.markdown

 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with Rakefile, version, or history.
-(If you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Commit, do not bump version.
+(If you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull.)
 * Send me a pull request.
 Bonus points for topic branches.

 ## Copyright